Books, Food & Drink, France (Outside of Paris), Paris, Travel

 I heard an interview with Steve Hoffman on the Splendid Table about his new book.
 A complete francophile, he and his family, including two teenagers, move to “the other South of France”.
 At first, he thinks he has made a terrible mistake, as they are very much in a rural village and it ain’t Paris.
 But through cooking, winemaking and making friends with the locals, they find their way.

 Ready to go to France?
-You can read here, “6 Places in France to Escape After the Paris Olympics”.
+You can read here, The Ultimate 3-Day Paris Itinerary: Must-See Highlights

 ITALY: